swaptacular/swpt_creditors/README.md

-To increase security and performance, it is highly recommended that you configure HTTP reverse-proxy server(s) (like [nginx]) between your clients and your "Payments Web API.
+To increase security and performance, it is highly recommended that you configure HTTP reverse-proxy server(s) (like [nginx]) between your clients and your "Payments Web API".
 In addition, this approach allows different creditors to be located on different database servers (sharding).